The Two Mrs. Nahasapeemapetilons: Reception

 In its original broadcast, "The Two Mrs. Nahasapeemapetilons" finished 22nd in ratings for the week of November 10–16, 1997, with a Nielsen rating of 11.6, equivalent to approximately 11.4 million viewing households.
 It was the third highest-rated show on the Fox network that week, following The X-Files and King of the Hill.
-Todd Gilchrist of IGN named the episode one of his favorites of the ninth season in his review of the DVD boxset, while Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "a good fun episode".
+Todd Gilchrist of IGN named the episode one of his favorites of the ninth season in his review of the DVD boxset, while Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "a good fun episode".
+Les Chappell praises the development of Apu's arc: "'Homer And Apu' took him from caricature convenience store owner to a man with many hidden talents, yet who was ultimately lost without said convenience store.
+'Much Apu About Nothing' explored the past that brought him to Springfield and the war between heritage and home that ensued when it tried to kick him out.
+And in 'The Two Mrs. Nahasapeemapetilons' he graduates from bachelor to groom, in a episode that’s steeped in farce yet still manages to take his journey seriously."